Mental Health & IDD

 Our Position

-Access to quality treatment continues to be a problem for individuals with intellectual and developmental disabilities (IDD) experiencing mental illness.
-Significant workforce shortages of mental health/ IDD specialists, as well as limited knowledge and training for mental health and IDD professionals, create substantial barriers.
+Access to quality treatment continues to be a problem for individuals with intellectual and / or developmental disabilities (ID / DD) experiencing mental illness.
+Significant workforce shortages of mental health and ID / DD specialists, as well as limited knowledge and training for mental health and ID / DD professionals, create substantial barriers.
 The Legislature should strengthen efforts to capitalize on the expertise in both fields and establish a seamless, comprehensive, and integrated system of care for this population.

-- establish an advisory committee to study and establish best practices for those at the intersection of mental health and IDD
+In 2023, CTD urges the Legislature to establish an advisory committee to study and establish best practices for those at the intersection of mental health and ID / DD.

 The Latest